oddgoo/oddgoo.com/content/about.md

 I am a Creative Developer and Game Designer with 10+ years of experience  experience in a wide range of digital award-winning projects.
 From popular browser games, to physical installations involving full-body motion; from virtual reality experiences to playful educational ebooks.

-I am currently based in Sydney, Australia as the CTO of Sound Scouts since 2015, where I thrive by being in the intersection of art, technology and positve social impact.
+I am currently based in Sydney, Australia as the CTO of Sound Scouts since 2015, where I thrive by being in the intersection of art, technology and social impact.

-My work and collaborations have been featured by awards and events such as **SXSW**, the **Independent Games Festival**, and the **Tokyo Game Show**.
+### Awards
+Sound Scouts has received numerous awards, including:

+ - **Winner**, Digital Health, Impact Pediatric Health Competition, SXSW Austin, Texas 2019
+ - **Semi-Finalist**, Australian Technologies Competition 2018
+ - **Data Innovation**, Award Winner Best Startup 2017

+Other Projects:

+ - **SimuSurg** (winner of the Australasian Serious Game Challenge, 2018),
+ - **Depict** (Finalist at the 2009 Independent Game Festival's "Next Great Mobile Game" category)
+ - **Amberial** (Winner of several flash game contest in the late 2000's.

 ### Education